lmrhody/dhpraxisfall16/DHPraxis16 Syllabus.md

 **November 2— (Kathleen Fitzpatrick)**

-* The Future of Digital Scholarship and Scholarly CommunicationKathleen Fitzpatrick, Planned Obsolescence
+* The Future of Digital Scholarship and Scholarly Communication Kathleen Fitzpatrick, Planned Obsolescence